A Dental Crown Can Beautifully Restore Your Tooth

 While dental veneers are used to correct small chips or cracks in the teeth and a dental implant is used to replace a missing tooth, dental crowns are used for fixing teeth with severe decay or a dental filling that is compromised and doesn’t protect the tooth anymore.

-Crowns are also placed after a root canal, wisdom tooth extraction or to secure a dental bridge restoration by anchoring the adjacent natural teeth.
+Crowns are also placed after a root canal or to secure a dental bridge restoration by anchoring the adjacent natural teeth.
 When a dental crown is used after a root canal, it gives extra support to the tooth and lessens the risk of retreatment.
 There are various types of dental crown materials.
 The sealing ability is dependent on the filling materials used and the quality of the tooth that is used.

 These are popular as they blend in with the surrounding natural teeth and are highly resistant to wear.